hectorip/ColorsAPI/README.md

-# ColorsAPI
+# Colors API

 Utilities for Color lovers.

+# Main functions

+- /random -> Random Color
+- /complimentary -> Receives a color and returns the complimentary

 Developed in Python with hug and TDD.